How to tell us that you are worried about a child, and information about Brighton and Hove's Safeguarding Children Partnership.

 - Family Information Service

-For more information, please download our threshold document (PDF 366KB).
+For more information, you can read our threshold document.